What is Christian education?

 Charles Foster, in his book Educating Congregations, defined it this way: “The congregation is the context, and its mission — to praise God and serve neighbors—the impetus for Christian religious education.”1 By this definition, all of education in “the way” is for the sake of the “transformation of the world.”
 Maria Harris, in dialogue with Gabriel Moran in Reshaping Religious Education: Conversations on Contemporary Practice, quotes C. Ellis Nelson, “A congregation embodies the tradition of Christian faith and, through corporate lives, communicates the meaning of faith to the next generation by the way they worship and live together.”2 Education is not indoctrination, but teaching people how to practice what it means to be a Christian.

 Usually we think of education this way: hear a story and remember the facts.
 Christian education today begins with someone telling a Bible story and then asking powerful questions.
 Can we love as Jesus loved?
 Does God ask me to be obedient like Abram and Sarai?
-Are we called to feel Christ’s sheep?
+Are we called to feed Christ’s sheep?
 If so, what does this mean for us?
 The model of teaching is Jesus’ model, but Jesus also taught while he healed the sick or as he moved away from the crowd to pray.
 We learn through his example and by our own experience.

 Christian education in its best form focuses on the result.
 Churches help individuals know what it means to be a Christian, guide people to tell God’s story in relation to their own story, and prepare members to hear God’s call to go and serve.
 Congregations help learners hunger for faith-filled conversations around Scripture and lives of faithful action.